RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Bull Market
 A market where the prices are seeing a continuous uptrend, leading to new highs being created
 ## Bull trap
-A technique used by market makers to buy a huge amount suddenly, spiking the price
+A technique used by [[Chapter one - BulletProof Your Trading#Market Maker|market makers]] to buy a huge amount suddenly, spiking the price
 ## Bubble
 A situation where the prices are irrationally high as comparted to the actual value of the asset
 ## Bag